flamewave000/dragonflagon-fvtt/df-chat-enhance/README.md

 **[![become a patron](../.assets/patreon-image.png)](https://www.patreon.com/bePatron?u=46113583) If you want to support me or just help me buy doggy treats!
 Also, you can keep up to date on what I'm working on.
 I will be announcing any new modules or pre-releases there for anyone wanting to help me test things out!**

+## More Efficient Chat History

+By default, FoundryVTT only loads messages as you scroll up through the history in the Chat Log.
+The only problem is that once the messages have been loaded, they stay there for the entirety of the session unless you reload the page.
+I always found that Foundry would continue to gradually slow down as time went on and the chat log filled up more and more.

+Instead, DF Chat Enhancements will actively monitor the scroll position and automatically unload chat messages based on a maximum history size.
+This way, as more and more messages are added to the Chat Log, old messages will be removed to help reduce FoundryVTT's memory and cpu usage.

 ## Adventure Log

 You can now enable the Adventure Log feature for easy in-game event tracking.
 This feature adds the new chat command `/log` that allows you to quickly add a note about something that has just happened.
 This command will save the event message as an entry in a designated journal.
 It will be formatted with a timestamp, and who made the entry.